Esperanto culture: Media

 Internacia Televido, an internet television channel, began broadcasting in November 2005.
 Australia is the hotspot of much of the organization behind Esperanto television.

 Several short films have been produced, and at times plays have been recorded "for television".
 As of July 2003, the Esperanto-language Wikipedia lists 14 films and 3 short films.

 In 2011, Academy Award-nominated director Sam Green (The Weather Underground) released a new documentary about Esperanto titled The Universal Language (La Universala Lingvo), tracing the history of Esperanto.
 It is known for excellent camera quality and filming sense, as well as being a good "absolute introduction" to what Esperanto is, but is criticized as too short at 30 minutes.

 The American Good Film Festival (La Usona Bona Film-Festivalo) is a short film competition hosted by Esperanto-USA since 2021.
 The films must be less than five minutes long and entirely in Esperanto with at least ten unique spoken words and a visible required prop which is announced by the host at the beginning of each contest.
 The festival has produced over 175 short films in Esperanto which can be viewed for free on Esperanto-USA's YouTube channel.

 Many more films, cartoons and documentaries that aren't Esperanto originals are simply subtitled in Esperanto and put up on YouTube.
 Some fan-dubs exist, especially of Disney songs and short scenes.

 Conventions

 Many people wear their country's traditional clothing to Esperanto conventions, whether or not they would ever wear it in their own country.
 Swedish people, for example, who usually never wear their traditional clothing in their own country, may still wear traditional clothing for any meeting involving Esperanto speakers.

-Every year, the World Congress of Esperanto (Universala Kongreso de Esperanto), which is held in different countries around the world according to year (though it mostly takes place in Europe).
-Each convention draws in an average of 1500–3000 attendees, and the best-attended conferences are those held in Central or Eastern Europe (generally meaning Poland, Hungary etc.), as Esperanto is an option for fulfilling mandatory foreign-language requirements in Hungarian schools, and the creator of Esperanto came from Poland (see statistics at World Congress of Esperanto).
+The World Congress of Esperanto (Universala Kongreso de Esperanto) is held annually in different countries around the world, mostly in Europe.
+Each convention draws in an average of 1500–3000 attendees, and the best-attended conferences are those held in Central or Eastern Europe, as Esperanto is an option for fulfilling mandatory foreign-language requirements in Hungarian schools, and the creator of Esperanto came from Poland (see statistics at World Congress of Esperanto).